fabri1983/titan256c/README.md

 and
 - 4 u32 vars (8 colors from palette)
 by CPU to CRAM every scanline along the duration of 8 scanlines, sending a total 2 palettes (32 colors) and 4 bg colors (ramp effect).
-This approach has better ramp effect since the change in color happens every other scanline.
+This strategy has better ramp effect since the change in color happens every other scanline.

 **C** and **D**.
 DMA 32 colors (2 palettes) splitted in 3 chunks + 4 BG colors writes for the text color ramp effect.